Gouvernathor/parliamentarch/README.rst

 The idea is to lay a certain number of seats in the form of a hemicycle.
 The shape we're after can be mathematically described as follows:

+- Take two concentric circles where the outer one's radius is twice the inner's
-- Take two concentric circles, and considet the area between the two, which is called an annulus.
+- Consider the area between the two, which is called an annulus.
 - Cut the annulus in half, following a diameter of the larger circle.

 The result is the hemicycle.
 Now, to place the seats so that they make the form